EngPeterAtef/Chicken_Invaders/README.md

 0. Clone this repository.
 1. Open vscode in phase 2 directory.
-2. Make sure to have GCC v12 (or newer version) complier or any other C++ compiler.
+2. Make sure to have GCC v11 (or newer version) complier or any equivilant C++ compiler.
 3. Build and run the project.

 ## How to Play